awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ## Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on<a name="updating-vpc-cni-add-on"></a>

-If you have a `1.17` cluster, or a `1.18` or later cluster that you haven't added the Amazon VPC CNI plugin for Kubernetes add\-on to, or need to manage the add\-on yourself, then complete the following steps to update the add\-on\.
+If you have a cluster that you haven't added the Amazon VPC CNI plugin for Kubernetes add\-on to, or need to manage the add\-on yourself, then complete the following steps to update the add\-on\.
 If you've added the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI plugin for Kubernetes add\-on](#updating-vpc-cni-eks-add-on) instead\.

 **Important**
 Versions are specified as `major-version.minor-version.patch-version`